“Alright, everybody go around the room and introduce yourself.”

 “Please tell us a little about yourself – how many kids you have, your husband’s name, and how long you’ve been attending First Baptist Church.”

-My eyes always gloss over by the fourth person to share.
+My eyes always gloss over by the time the fourth person shares.
 Six kids.
 Four years.
 Two boys.
 What’s her husband’s name?

 My head is swimming with numbers.